wbrowar/craft-guide-templates/README.md

 1. Move the template files of your choice from the unzipped directory into your Guide Template Path (`./templates/_guide` by default).
 1. In Craft’s CP, visit the Guide Organizer and click the "+ New Guide" button to create a new guide.
 1. Set a title and any other guide options you’d like.
 Select `Page Template` from the Content Source field.
-1. Select a guide template for the Template field and click "Save".
+1. Select a Guide template for the Template field and click "Save".

 ## Contributing

-If you have something you'd like to add to a guide template, if you find a typo you’d like to fix, or if you're a plugin developer who can help write an official how-to, please do so in the form of a [Pull Request](https://github.com/wbrowar/craft-guide-templates/pulls).
+If you have something you'd like to add to a Guide template, if you find a typo you’d like to fix, or if you're a plugin developer who can help write an official how-to, please do so in the form of a [Pull Request](https://github.com/wbrowar/craft-guide-templates/pulls).

 ### New Guide Templates